lijie-hu/lijie-hu.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am Lijie Hu, a fourth-year Ph.D. student in Computer Science at King Abdullah University of Science and Technology (KAUST) since Spring 2021, and I am very fortunate to be advised by Prof. <a href="https://shao3wangdi.github.io/">Di Wang</a> in <a href="https://pradalab1.github.io/">PRADA Lab</a> (Provable Responsible AI and Data Analytics Lab).
+I am Lijie Hu, a final-year Ph.D. student in Computer Science at King Abdullah University of Science and Technology (KAUST) since Spring 2021, and I am very fortunate to be advised by Prof. <a href="https://shao3wangdi.github.io/">Di Wang</a> in <a href="https://pradalab1.github.io/">PRADA Lab</a> (Provable Responsible AI and Data Analytics Lab).
 Before that, I received my Master's degree in Mathematics from Renmin University of China.

 My research interests are Explainable AI and Privacy-preserving ML.
 Specifically, my research goals are to develop <b>Usable XAI-as-a-Service systems (Usable XAI)</b> and <b>Useful Explainable AI toolkits (Useful XAI)</b>.
 Here, usable refers to providing a service for model understanding characterized by faithfulness.
 Useful means the toolkit can serve as a guide for boosting performance and enhancing the trustworthiness of deep learning models.
 My research helps realize these goals by making progress in the following three directions: